Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 We'll be honest with you:

 - **We try hard, but can't guarantee perfection.** Technology breaks.
-If Compendium goes down, loses data, or has a bug, we're sorry — but we're not legally liable for losses that result from using a free service.
+If Compendium goes down, loses data, or has a bug, we're sorry - but we're not legally liable for losses that result from using a free service.
 - **You use this at your own risk.** We're not responsible for damages caused by using Compendium, including lost data or server issues.
 - **We're not a professional service.** Compendium is not a backup solution, a legal record-keeping service, or anything with a professional liability standard.
 Treat it accordingly.
 - **What this doesn't cover**: Nothing here limits our responsibility for fraud, gross negligence, or intentional harm on our part.
-We're saying we can't guarantee uptime — not that we can do whatever we want.
+We're saying we can't guarantee uptime - not that we can do whatever we want.
-- **Authenticity**: As a gesture of goodwill and in effort to mitigate potential harm to you, we maintain a document as a source of truth, identifying us, our services, our means of communication, our payment portal(s), and our companies and legal entities.
+- **Authenticity**: As a gesture of goodwill and in effort to mitigate potential harm to you, we maintain an [Authenticity document](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Authenticity.md) as a source of truth, identifying us, our services, our means of communication, our payment portal(s), and our companies and legal entities.
 This gesture neither generates nor implies any promise that third parties will either attempt or succeed in deceiving you, nor does it generate or imply any responsibility of Compendium to rectify damages caused by any attempt or success of any fraudulent party.

 ## 10. Contact Us